 Craft is a content-first CMS that aims to make life enjoyable for developers and content managers alike.
 Craft gives you the tools to build an inviting and intuitive publishing experience.
 On the whole it is a perfect balance of structure and flexibility.
 It offers a free account for personal site for the developers.
 Pricing starts from $199/site.

 Siteleaf is compatible with Jekyll, the static site generator for over half a million websites running on GitHub Pages.
 Develop locally and even offline.
 Benefit from a large open source community.
 Start with a free 14 day trial, upgrade plans starts from $7.20 per site/month.

 Statamic is a flat file CMS designed to be approachable, logical, and easy-to-use by developers and clients alike.
-In brief statamic builds simple blog, or build a large community site.
+In brief, statamic builds a simple blog, or build a large community site.
 Can try Statamic out for free in your local development environment for as long as you’d like.
-Plans starts from $49/ month.
-Also offers refund within 14 days of your purchase.
+Plans start from $49/ month.
+Also, offers a refund within 14 days of your purchase.

 Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats.
 Can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free.

 Virb is the easiest way to build your own beautiful website—free from code and tech jargon.
 Pricing starts from $10/month.
 Offers a free 10 day trial also.

 Assemble makes you fast at creating code projects.
 Gulp- and grunt-friendly.
 Used by thousands of projects for rapid prototyping, creating themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websites/static site generator, an alternative to Jekyll for gh-pages.